basmalaeltabakh/Zag-AI/README.md

 #  1. Python Summary

 ## Python Basics
-This summary provides an overview of Python fundamentals, designed to help beginners understand the essential concepts:
+This summary provides an overview of Python fundamentals

 1. `print()` => Used to display text or values on the screen.
 2. `input()` => Used to get input from the user as a string.